daviyisu/Lobby-Back/README.md

 # Lobby
-Web app for a social network for gamers
+API for Lobby, the web app for tracking your videogame collection.